Ozone depletion: First observation

 G.M.B.
-Dobson mentioned that when springtime ozone levels in the Antarctic over Halley Bay were first measured in 1956, he was surprised to find that they were ~320 DU, or about 150 DU below spring Arctic levels of ~450 DU.
-These were at that time the only known Antarctic ozone values available.
-What Dobson describes is essentially the baseline from which the ozone hole is measured: actual ozone hole values are in the 150–100 DU range.
+Dobson mentioned that when springtime ozone levels in the Antarctic over Halley Bay were first measured in 1956, he was surprised to find that they were only about 320 DU, about 150 DU below typical spring Arctic levels of around 450 DU.
+What Dobson observed was not an ozone hole but in fact a typical annual maximum Antarctic ozone concentration: actual ozone hole values are in the 150–100 DU range.
+While Arctic ozone concentrations vary on a smooth annual cycle from around 300 to 450 DU, peaking in the northern hemisphere spring, Antarctic concentrations drop sharply in the southern hemisphere spring from highs of around 300 DU to much lower values.
+Peak values are not reached again until December.

-The discrepancy between the Arctic and Antarctic noted by Dobson was primarily a matter of timing: during the Arctic spring ozone levels rose smoothly, peaking in April, whereas in the Antarctic they stayed approximately constant during early spring, rising abruptly in November when the polar vortex broke down.

-The behavior seen in the Antarctic ozone hole is completely different.
-Instead of staying constant, early springtime ozone levels suddenly drop from their already low winter values, by as much as 50 percent, and normal values are not reached again until December.

 Location of hole

 Some people thought that the ozone hole should be above the sources of CFCs.
 However, CFCs are well mixed globally in the troposphere and stratosphere.
 The reason for occurrence of the ozone hole above Antarctica is not because there are more CFCs concentrated but because the low temperatures help form polar stratospheric clouds.
-In fact, there are findings of significant and localized "ozone holes" above other parts of the earth, like above Central Asia.
+In fact, there are findings of significant and localized "ozone holes" above other parts of the Earth, such as above Central Asia.

+Awareness campaigns

+Public misconceptions and misunderstandings of complex issues like ozone depletion are common.
+The limited scientific knowledge of the public led to confusion about global warming or the perception of global warming as a subset of the "ozone hole".
+In the beginning, classical green NGOs refrained from using CFC depletion for campaigning, as they assumed the topic was too complicated.
+They became active much later, e.g. in Greenpeace's support for a CFC-free refrigerator produced by the former East German company VEB dkk Scharfenstein.